AusBoone/Network-Intrusion-Detection-System/README.md

 - `packet_analysis.c/h`: Analyzes the packets and delegates specific attack analysis to `attack_detection`.
 - `attack_detection.c/h`: Contains functions to analyze specific attack patterns and handle alerting.

+## Configuration

+You may need to adjust certain configurations such as SCAN_THRESHOLD and TIME_WINDOW in attack_detection.c to tune the sensitivity of the port scanning detection.

 ## How to Build

 1. Install the `libpcap` development package.